 Professor Rose's research focuses on the empirical analysis of firm behavior in imperfectly competitive industries and the economics of regulation.
-Professor Rose is the editor and a contributor to the 2014 National Bureau of Economic Research volume Economic Regulation and Its Reform: What Have We Learned?
+She is the editor and a contributor to the 2014 National Bureau of Economic Research volume Economic Regulation and Its Reform: What Have We Learned?
 Her best-known work in regulatory economics includes studies of efficiency and innovation effects of regulation in the electric utility industry, the scope of labor rent-sharing and impact of deregulation in the U.S. trucking industry, and political constraints on top executive compensation in regulated industries.
 Her research on firm behavior includes analyses of the effect of firm financial condition on the safety performance of U.S. air carriers, the interaction of competition and pricing behavior in airline markets, and the determinants of CEO compensation.
-She was a contributor to MIT’s study on The Future of the Electric Grid and a participant in MIT's Utility of the Future project.
+Professor Rose was a faculty contributor to MIT’s study on The Future of the Electric Grid and its Utility of the Future project.
 Prior to joining the Department of Justice, she served on the National Academy of Sciences/Transportation Research Board Committee on the Study of Freight Rail Transportation and Regulation.

 Professor Rose was the inaugural director of the National Bureau of Economic Research program in Industrial Organization, leading that program from 1991 until her appointment to the U.S. Department of Justice.
 She recently completed service as Vice President of the American Economic Association (AEA), chair of its Ad Hoc Committee on the Economics Job Markets, and member of its Committee on Operations and Publications.
 She has also served on the AEA Executive Committee, Program and Nominations Committees, Board of the AEA’s Committee on the Status of Women in the Economics Profession (CSWEP) and has chaired the CSWEP Elaine Bennett Research Prize selection committee.
 She has been an independent director for Charles River Associates, Sentinel Investments, and the Whitehead Institute for Biomedical Research, where she chaired the Finance Committee.

 Contents of this site © 2014 Massachusetts Institute of Technology Department of Economics.
 All rights reserved.